kevzettler/node-parasite/README.md

 ParaSite allows you to fetch multiple http requests asynchronously and in parallel.

-It supports events like "each", and "end" that allow you to act on the responses upon individual completion or total completion.
+It supports events like "response", and "end" that allow you to act on the responses upon individual completion or total completion respectively.

 Installation
 ============